wilseypa/warped2/README.md

 #### Silent Build Rules

-The normal output of `make` is very verbose.
-WARPED is configured to use silent build rules by default.
-To disable silent rules, pass the `--disable-silent-rules` flag to `configure` or the `V=1` flag to make.
+Because the normal output of `make` is very verbose, WARPED is configured to use silent build rules by default.
+To disable silent rules, pass the `--disable-silent-rules` flag to `configure` or the `V=1` flag to `make`.

     ./configure --prefix=$HOME/lib/warped --disable-silent-rules